palantir/policy-bot/README.md

 - Binaries: https://bintray.com/palantir/releases/policy-bot
 - Docker Images: https://hub.docker.com/r/palantirtechnologies/policy-bot/

 A sample configuration file is provided at `config/policy-bot.example.yml`.
-We recommend deploying the application behind a reverse proxy or load balancer that terminates TLS connections.
+Certain values may also be set by environment variables; these are noted in the comments in the sample configuration file.

 ### GitHub App Configuration